Make sure you have access to One.SJSU.edu

 - Entering SJSU frosh assigned to enrollment category W-IV must enroll in their appropriate A2 course(s) in Fall of their first academic year.
 Entering SJSU frosh assigned to enrollment category M-IV must enroll in their appropriate B4 course(s) in Fall of their first academic year.
 (Spring admits choosing either Stretch English or Statway, both of which start only in Fall semesters, may extend their enrollment start date to their first Fall semester.)

-- Students required to participate in Supported Instruction in Math and/or English who do not enroll or who drop out of the appropriate class(es) during any registration period for fall or spring terms without consultation with the specified advisor in Academic Advising and Retention Services may be subject to having all courses dropped.
+- Students required to participate in Supported Instruction in Math and/or English who do not enroll or who drop out of the appropriate class(es) during any registration period for fall or spring terms without consultation with the specified advisor in Undergraduate Advising and Success Center (UASC) may be subject to having all courses dropped.
 If this occurs, students must re-register for courses with no guarantee that classes in which they were previously enrolled will be available.

 - Entering SJSU frosh who have not completed A2 or B4 within a year of first registration will be placed on Administrative Academic Probation.
 Entering SJSU frosh who have not completed A2 or B4 within two years of first registration will be administratively academically disqualified.